 Create Post-Judgment Interest Calculator in Excel (With 2 Cases)

 It is said that time is equally valued as money.
 This saying is profoundly true in the case of lending money or borrowing it.
 Especially, things get worse when the debtor cannot repay the amount to the defendant or the defendant claims unnecessary amounts from the debtor.
 All these things then go to judicial custody of that certain state or country.
 Therefore, the term Post-Judgement Interest comes to sort this case benefitting both sides.
-But there are some determinants to calculate the post-judgment interest.
+However, there are some determinants to calculate the post-judgment interest.
 Microsoft Excel has made this calculation easier for us.
-In this article, we will create a post-judgment interest calculator in excel discussing 2 cases.
+In this article, we will create a post-judgment interest calculator in Excel discussing 2 cases.

 What Is Post-Judgement Interest?